UANATACA/VOL-REPO/vol_gui.md

 </br>

+> STEP 4: Contact Uanataca support team.

+The last step before document validation requires additional settings that may vary for each client server.
+Please contact our support team for assistance.

 # Endpoint URLs

-The URL where is exposed the API is composed as follows:
+The URL exposing the API is composed as follows:

 	{host}/api/{resource}/